discretize/discretize-guides/builds/2025-12-06-power-quick-ritualist.md

 - Use <Skill name="Lich Form"/> (Elite) to precast <Skill id="10636"/> (Skill 4).
 - If you have <Skill name="Mistfire Wolf" /> (Deluxe Upgrade) precast it on encounters that are too far away from the _Mistlock Singularity_ to make use of your Lich precast.
 - Alternativly <Skill name="Spectral Walk"/> can be used before taking a portal to precast your <Skill id="10636"/> and still being able to take the _Mistlock Singularity_.
-- Optional: Precast <Skill name="Rise" /> (Utility) and swap back to your combat skills.
--

  <Divider text="Rotation / Skill usage"/>